 - Tagging the publication first, which gives it much more of a spotlight.

 - Alternative headline.

 - Oh yeah, and they tested different images.
-Notably, both with high heels.
+Ironically…both with the person wearing high heels.

-They both have their pros and cons, but you might be surprised by which one rules the day.
+Pro Tip: Test shorter testimonials like the one Everlane did versus a much longer testimonial like Beardbrand.
+They both have their pros and cons, but I’m always surprised by which one rules out.
 (And it’s always different, depending on the brand, offer, and product!!!)

 I’ll be honest with you: I’m always initially biased because I like the look of shorter testimonials.
-They’re cleaner, easier to absorb, and just look nicer.
+It’s cleaner, easier to absorb, and just looks nicer.

-But there have been a number of times that I’ve tested a longer testimonial and it absolutely crushes it.
-Why does long-form copy perform so well?
+But there have been a number of times that I’ve tested longer testimonials and it absolutely crushes it.
+Why does short form copy perform so well?

-Because, while click-thru-rates tend to be lower with long-form copy, ultimately, conversion rates tend to be higher.
+Well, ultimately, yes, click-thru-rates tend to be lower with long form copy, but conversion rates tend to be higher.